Skip to content

 How It Works

-- On first access, creates a class-level Observable instance
+2. On first attribute access, __get__ creates a class-level Observable instance (or uses the original if provided) and stores it as _{attr_name}_observable

-- Subsequent accesses reuse the same observable instance
+4. Subsequent accesses reuse the same observable instance from the class

 Example